 How To Secure Nginx with Let's Encrypt on Ubuntu 18.04

-Let’s Encrypt is a Certificate Authority (CA) that provides an easy way to obtain and install free TLS/SSL certificates, thereby enabling encrypted HTTPS on web servers.
-It simplifies the process by providing a software client, Certbot, that attempts to automate most (if not all) of the required steps.
+Let’s Encrypt is a Certificate Authority (CA) that provides a way to obtain and install free TLS/SSL certificates, thereby enabling encrypted HTTPS on web servers.
+It streamlines the process by providing a software client, Certbot, that attempts to automate most (if not all) of the required steps.
 Currently, the entire process of obtaining and installing a certificate is fully automated on both Apache and Nginx.

 In this tutorial, you will use Certbot to obtain a free SSL certificate for Nginx on Ubuntu 18.04 and set up your certificate to renew automatically.

 This tutorial will use a separate Nginx server block file instead of the default file.
 We recommend creating new Nginx server block files for each domain because it helps to avoid common mistakes and maintains the default files as a fallback configuration.

 One Ubuntu 18.04 server set up by following this initial server setup for Ubuntu 18.04 tutorial, including a sudo non-root user and a firewall.

 Both of the following DNS records set up for your server.
 You can follow this introduction to DigitalOcean DNS for details on how to add them.